 Scholarly Commons Citation

 Klass, Gregory and Holt, Michael, "Implied Certification under the False Claims Act" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 642.
+642.